lskatz/SneakerNet/paper/paper.md

 SneakerNet comes packaged with a default workflow which specifies the order of plugins that are run.
 However, if a certain analysis is not needed, e.g., 7-gene MLST, then it can be removed from the configuration.
 Or, if a new plugin is needed, it can be added into the workflow.

-SneakerNet has other customizations that can be explored further in the documentation.

 # Acknowledgements